 Luxury – Grand Hotel Minerva

-One of the city’s landmark hotels, Grand Hotel Minerva overlooks pretty Santa Maria Novella piazza and is set in an historic property.
+One of the city’s landmark hotels, Grand Hotel Minerva overlooks pretty Santa Maria Novella Piazza and is set in a historic property.

 - some rooms have four poster beds and ceiling frescoes